acomagu/cdktf-in-aws-cdk/README.md

   For simple values, just keep them as `public` properties on your CDKTF stack and convert them back with `tokenStringFromTerraformToAws` to export via `CfnOutput`.

 * **Ordering**
-  Because everything lives in the **same construct tree**, CDK/CMake-style synthesis ordering generally “just works.”
+  Because everything lives in the **same construct tree**, CDK-style synthesis ordering generally “just works.”
 If you have cross-dependencies (e.g., CDKTF needs an ARN created by CDK), pass it in through the constructor using the token converters.

 ---